Bsald205/The-Watcher/README.md

 This repository explains the construction of a device controlled by an ESP32 and ESP32-CAM, which uses KY-037 microphones and a stepping motor capable of reacting with movement through the sound produced in the environment.

 # Creatd by
-Brandon Saldivar
+Brandon Saldivar: bsaldivar205@gmail.com

-Alan Acevez
+Alan Acevez: a325103@uach.mx

-Daniel Razcon
+Daniel Razcon: a329625 @uach.mx